sathishsekarss/SpringBoot/README.md

 It provides automatic exception translation: converts low-level persistence exceptions (like JDBC/Hibernate errors) into Spring’s DataAccessException.

 Used typically with classes that interact with the database, such as JPA repositories, CRUD operations, or custom DAO implementations.

+## Service-annotation

+@Service is a Spring stereotype annotation used to mark a class as a service layer bean.
+Spring automatically detects it during component scanning and registers it in the application context.